23 Animals With Long Necks

 Flamingos are famous for their pink feathers and graceful appearance, but they are also known for their incredibly long necks.

 Let me tell you the facts!
-Not only do their long necks serve a functional purpose, but they also play a role in attracting mates.
+Not only do their long necks serve a functional purpose, but they also help attract mates.

 Flamingos perform a beautiful courtship dance during mating season, stretching their necks upwards and making various sounds.